aws-samples/foundational-llm-chat/chainlit_image/foundational-llm-chat_app/chainlit.md

 ## Features

-- 🌐 Interact with Claude LLM using text and images
+- 🌐 Interact with Amazon Bedrock LLMs using text images and documents
 - 🔐 Secure authentication with AWS Cognito
 - 🚀 Scalable deployment using AWS ECS and Fargate
 - 🌐 Global distribution with AWS CloudFront